ankitsinghmyself/Node.js-App-with-MongoDB-and-Docker/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request.

+1. Fork the repository to your own GitHub account.
+2. Clone the forked repository to your local machine.
+3. Make your changes and test them locally.
+4. Push your changes to your forked repository.
+   Submit a pull request from your forked repository to this repository.

 ## License

 This app is licensed under the MIT License.